rrdm-shh/rrdm-shh.github.io/programme.md

 - Presentation from each department
     - What do the data look like
     - Archiving platform
-- Jena Data Management platform
+- What's on in research data management?
+(Research Data Management Helpdesk, FSU Jena)
-    - FAIR principles
+    - FAIR principles **and other policies**
-    - Zenodo, Figshare and data/software archiving.
+    - Zenodo, Figshare and data/software **publishing**
-    - National Forschung Data Infrastruktur (NFDI)
+    - Nationale Forschungsdateninfrastruktur (NFDI)

 ### Afternoon